 On average, a boat floor will last from 15 to 25 years.
 However, this is highly impacted by the material quality, installation work, and regular maintenance.
 At a certain point, you might want to replace the boat floor.
 A deck that shows signs of rot and decay is no longer safe.

 Replacing the floor in a boat is not simple.
-It takes time and professional skills to work with the circular saw, drill, and chemicals.
-The six steps you need to take are:
+Working with the circular saw, drill, and chemicals takes time and professional skills.

 For a step-by-step guide on how to replace boat floor, dive in!

 - 6 Steps to Replace the Boat Floor

 If you’re working with a large boat, replacing the entire boat floor can take up to 400 hours or more.
 So, be prepared, it is a long process.
 Also, each boat model requires a different procedure.
 The vessel’s age and size play a huge part, too.
 Please be mindful of adjusting the steps to comply with your situation.

 Below is a list of tools you will need to put a new floor in a boat.

 Boat owners have a few types of boat floor replacement plywood to choose from.
 The most common are marine and pressure-treated plywood.

 - Marine plywood: This is premium quality plywood specially treated for high humidity environments.
 It offers incredible strength and resilience.
 You can find marine plywood in different colors, patterns, widths, lengths, and thicknesses.
 Still, please be noted that not all marine plywood is waterproof.
 Thus, it would be best if you treated it with epoxy, sealing it inside and outside to make it completely water-resistant.